symfony-cmf/symfony-cmf-docs/bundles/menu.rst

     When content is referenced weakly and subsequently deleted the rendered menu will not provide a link to the content.

+@todo: Explain about the various hash maps - $attributes, $routeParameters,
+$extras and $childrenParameters.

 Current Menu Item
 -----------------